conda/conda-build/docs/source/resources/package-spec.rst

    :local:
    :depth: 1

-A conda package is a bzipped tar archive---.tar.bz2---that
+A conda package is a bzipped tar archive (.tar.bz2) or `.conda <https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/packages.html#conda-file-format>`_ file that contains:
-contains:

-* Metadata under the ``info/`` directory.
+* Metadata under the ``info/`` directory
-* A collection of files that are installed directly into an install prefix.
+* A collection of files that are installed directly into an install prefix

 The format is identical across platforms and operating systems.
 During the install process, all files are extracted into the